Sharath424/Design-Pattern/README.md

 1. **[Creational patterns](#creational-patterns)** provide object creation mechanisms that increase flexibility and reuse of existing code.

-2. **[Structural patterns](#structural-patterns)** explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.
+2. **[Structural patterns](#structural-patterns)** explain how to assemble objects and classes into larger structures , while keeping these structures flexible and efficient.

 3. **[Behavioral patterns](#behavioral-patterns)** take care of effective communication and the assignment of responsibilities between objects.